csantanapr/tutorial-tekton-pipeline/README.md

 ```

 This pipeline performs the following:
-1. Clones the source code of the frontend application from a git repository (`api-repo`
+1. Clones the source code of the frontend application from a git repository (`ui-repo` resource)
-   resource) and the backend application from a git repository (`ui-repo`resource)
-2. Builds the container image of frontend using the `s2i-python-3` task that generates a
+2. Builds the container image using the `buildah` task that uses [Buildah](https://buildah.io/) to build the image
-   Dockerfile for the application using [Source-to-Image (S2I)](https://docs.openshift.com/container-platform/4.1/builds/understanding-image-builds.html#build-strategy-s2i_understanding-image-builds).
-   and uses [Buildah](https://buildah.io/) to build the image
-3. Builds the container image of backend using the `buildah` task
-   that uses [Buildah](https://buildah.io/) to build the image
-4. The application image is pushed to an image registry (`api-image` and `ui-image` resource)
+4. The application image is pushed to an image registry (`ui-image` resource)
 5. The new application image is deployed on OpenShift using the `apply-manifests` and `update-deployment` tasks.

 You might have noticed that there are no references to the git